 However, if we have to mention one weak future of oiled finishes this would be the fact they are not as hard-wearing as wax and lacquer, for example.
 Don’t panic if oiled finishes have already won your heart, because this is not a reason to worry too much.
 Well, oils are not that long-lasting, but they are really easy to re-apply even by yourself!

-How often oil finished wood floors need refinishing?
+How often do oil-finished wood floors need refinishing?
 Well, it is totally up to the individual lifestyle of the owners.
-It looks like this pretty much – the more high traffic and the more everyday use, the more frequent your floor would need re-oiling.
+It looks like this pretty much – the more high traffic and the more everyday use, the more frequently your floor would need re-oiling.
 If the floor is installed in busy areas and especially for commercial premises, re-oiling is recommended at least two times every year.
-When it comes to residential houses, naturally one re-oiling service every year should do the magic and keep your floor good looking and in tip-top shape.
+When it comes to residential houses, naturally one re-oiling service every year should do the magic and keep your floor good-looking and in tip-top shape.

 Is re-oiling time-consuming and expensive?
 No, not at all.
 Unlike floor recoating and polishing, which are the processes of refinishing wax and lacquered floors, re-oiling doesn’t require prior sanding.
 Of course, if you have extra time and extra money, sanding is always good for removing scratches and giving a smooth and even look.
 However a new coat of oil could be applied right away and you can hire the professionals, or do it yourself, simply follow the manufacturer’s instructions.